mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 Proposals may be expressed in various ways and a proposal may be expressed in a specific way so that its treatment overloads the receiver.
 The receiver needs to consider aborting the exchange when too much resource is required.

+# Acknowledgements

+The authors extend their gratitude to Samita Chakrabart, Tero Kivinen, Michael Richarson and Valery Smyslov for their long time support.
+The authors would like to acknowledge the support from Mitacs through the Mitacs Accelerate program.